Customizable microservice architecture

 Using such gateway may be the only option for sensors with tiny computing power, devices within local IoT environments, such as LoRaWAN or ZigBee, or legacy devices that do not offer access to their source code or firmware.

 By default, Kaa communication with devices is secured with TLS or DTLS.
 Devices authenticate the server by checking its TLS certificate; the Kaa server supports a variety of methods for device authentication, from none at all to preshared keys to checking the client-side TLS certificates.
+Furthermore, our implementation of TLS for web clients has received an "A" score in Qualsys' Labs Server SSL test.

 Also, Kaa features flexible credentials lifecycle management, which allows you to provision, suspend / unsuspend, and revoke device credentials.